Tired of teaching? Here are some ESL teaching related careers

 Consider searching for work in your city as a professional tour guide.
 As a teacher, you already like speaking to strangers and sharing your enthusiasm and knowledge with others.

-Professional tour guides require similar skill sets: sharing knowledge in a memorable and interesting way, public speaking and engaging groups.
+Professional tour guides require similar skill sets: sharing knowledge memorably and interestingly, public speaking, and engaging groups.

 Study Abroad Advisor